Language: EN

 Node.js provides a module called fs (file system) that allows us to interact with the server’s file system.

-This module provides us with all the functions we need to perform operations such as reading, writing, modifying, and deleting files and directories.
+This module gives us all the functions we need to perform operations such as reading, writing, modifying, and deleting files and directories.

 When reading and writing files, it is important to specify the correct encoding.
 For example, utf8.
-If we work with binary files, such as images or compressed files, we should omit the encoding to get the data without modification.
+If we are working with binary files, such as images or compressed files, we should omit the encoding to get the data unmodified.

-Let’s see some of the most important functions of the fs module, along with practical examples of how to use them.
+Let’s look at some of the most important functions of the fs module, along with practical examples of how to use them.

-The first task we often need to perform is to verify the existence of a file.
-To do this, we use the access function, which allows us to check if a file exists and if we have permission to access it.
+The first task we often need to perform is to check for the existence of a file.
+For this, we use the access function, which allows us to check if a file exists and if we have permission to access it.

 import { access } from 'node:fs';